-- III.
-The "Per Scan" Theory of Liability is Contrary to Basic Canons of Statutory Interpretation and Constitutional Principles. - A. The Intent Behind the Adoption of BIPA is to Promote, Not Hinder, the Proper Use of Biometric Technology.
+1. The Intent of BIPA Is to Promote, Not Hinder, the Use of Biometric Technology.

-From finger scans to unlock computers and eye scans to access airport security, the use of biometric technology is becoming prevalent in everyday life, including business operations.
-Consider the workday of a hypothetical employee named Billy, a server at a popular fast-casual restaurant.
-He begins his shift by scanning his finger to clock in using a secure biometric time clock.
-As customers begin to arrive, the host seats a happy young couple in his section.
-Billy greets them, takes their drink orders, and then returns to the computer terminal and scans his finger to input the orders.
-When he delivers their drinks, they are ready to order appetizers.
-Billy, again, scans his finger to input that order.
-Throughout his shift, Billy repeats this process several times.
-Each time he enters a drink, appetizer, entrée, or dessert order into the system, Billy scans his finger to log in.
-And any time he wants to check on an order's status, print a receipt, or close out an order, Billy scans his finger again.
+From finger scans to unlock computers and facial scans to access secure buildings, the use of biometric technology is becoming prevalent in everyday life, including business operations.
+Consider, for example, the workday of a hypothetical employee named Dorothy, a server at a popular fast-casual restaurant.
+She begins her shift by scanning her finger to clock in using a secure biometric time clock.
+As customers begin to arrive, the host seats a young couple in her section.
+She greets them, takes their drink orders, and then returns to the computer terminal and scans her finger to input the orders.
+When she delivers their drinks, they are ready to order appetizers.
+She, again, scans her finger to input that order.
+Throughout her shift, she repeats this process many times.
+Each time she puts a drink, appetizer, entrée, or dessert order into the system, Dorothy scans her finger to log in.
+And, any time she wants to check on an order's status, print a receipt, or close out an order, she scans her finger again.

-As a career server, Billy has previously worked with passcode and cardswipe enabled systems and greatly prefers the speed and efficiency of using the biometric-based system.
-In fact, when Billy's employer gave him a choice of using a passcode or biometric clock, he elected to use the finger-scan process after reviewing and signing the disclosure forms his employer gave him.
-Finger scanning enables him to spend less time at the computer terminal and provide better customer service, which he has seen translate into greater tips.
-When there is a lull in his day, Billy scans his finger again to clock out for a short break and then scans again to clock back in.
-By the end of his shift, he has scanned his finger 95 times, including one final scan to clock out at the end of the day.
+As a career server, Dorothy has previously worked with passcode and cardswipe enabled systems and greatly prefers the speed and efficiency of using the biometric-based system.
+In fact, when Dorothy's employer gave her a choice of using a passcode or biometric clock, she elected to use the finger-scan process after reviewing and signing the disclosure forms her employer gave her.
+Finger scanning enables her to spend less time at the computer terminal and provide better customer service, which she has seen translate into bigger tips.
+When there is a lull in her day, Dorothy scans her finger again to clock out for a short break and then scans again to clock back in.
+By the end of her shift, she has scanned her finger a total of 95 times, including one final scan to clock out at the end of the day.

-In a typical week, Billy works five shifts.
-By the end of the week, he may have scanned his finger nearly 500 times.
-In a month, he might scan his finger nearly 2,000 times.
-If a per scan theory of liability under BIPA were adopted, that means Billy's employer could potentially be liable for \$2 million in liquidated damages for a single employee over the course of just one month.
-Such an allegation could arise if, for example, Billy claimed that the language in the disclosure he signed did not meet the technical requirements of BIPA, or that additional disclosures and consents were required prior to each scan.
-Multiply that by the number of employees at the average fast-casual restaurant, and the number of restaurant locations within the state, and the results are staggering.
-Indeed, if the average fast-food restaurant has 70 employees at each location, and a particular fast-food chain has 600 locations in Illinois, the potential damages would be approximately \$84 billion dollars in a single month.
-Such a result is patently inconsistent with the statute's purpose and would lead to absurd results.
+In a typical week, Dorothy works five shifts.
+By the end of the week, she may have scanned her finger nearly 500 times.
+In a month, she might scan her finger nearly 2,000 times.
+Under the district court's reading of the statute, that means Dorothy's employer could potentially be liable for \$2 million in liquidated damages for a single employee for an alleged BIPA violation over the course of just one month.
+Such an allegation could arise if, for example, Dorothy claimed that the language in the disclosure she signed did not meet the technical requirements of BIPA, or that additional disclosures and consents were required prior to each scan.
+Multiply that by the number of employees at the average fast-casual restaurant, and the number of restaurant locations within the state, and the end result is patently inconsistent with the statute's purpose.